Ground Lamb (Cooked, Broiled) (100 G)

 How to consume ground lamb (cooked, broiled) without glucose spikes

-Incorporate vegetables such as broccoli, spinach, or lentils with your meal.
-These foods are high in fiber and can help slow down the absorption of glucose.
+Include a generous portion of non-starchy vegetables such as broccoli, spinach, or asparagus alongside your lamb dish.
+These vegetables are low in carbohydrates and can help slow down the absorption of glucose.

-Use a small amount of vinegar-based dressing on your salad, as vinegar can help improve insulin sensitivity.
+Include a small serving of vinegar-based dressing on your salad or use vinegar as a marinade.
+The acetic acid in vinegar can improve insulin sensitivity.

 Discover